CrePsooG/web-authoring-portofolio-Eduard-Duica/planning.md

 - click the **links** on the nav system above the main big box
 - click the buttons on the **Home** page that are located at near the bottom of the main big box

-When you are on ther pages you can:
+When you are on other pages you can:
 - click the **Learn more** link that is located in the small box found on the right of the page to go to other pages
 - click the links on the nav system above the main big box to go **Home** or other pages
 - use the **Home** button or link that is present on every page (near the bottom of the page in the middle, exept the Home page)